diliprandhi/mywork/Fraud Detection Model/readme.md

 # Fraud Detection Model

 ## Summary:
-The Fraud Detection Model is an advanced machine learning project designed to identify potentially fraudulent transactions in financial data.
-Leveraging a dataset of transactions, the model uses various techniques to preprocess the data and apply sophisticated algorithms to detect anomalies indicative of fraud.
+The Fraud Detection Model project is designed to identify potentially fraudulent financial transactions using machine learning techniques.
+This project is critical for detecting and preventing fraud in financial data.

+## Detailed Description:
+The project processes a large dataset of financial transactions and employs various techniques to identify anomalies that could indicate fraud.
+The process includes data preprocessing, feature engineering, and the application of machine learning algorithm.

 ### Features: